Infrastructure

 The three-phase Ngong Road project, which was commissioned in August 2016, is partially funded through a grant by Japan under its Economic Co-operation Programme Project.

-World Kaihatsu Kogyo Company Ltd., a Japanese firm, undertook works on the project – spanning 2.5km between the Kenya National Library and Prestige Plaza.
-The segment was completed in December 2017 at a cost of Sh1.3 billion.
+World Kaihatsu Kogyo Company Ltd., a Japanese firm, undertook work on the project – spanning 2.5km between the Kenya National Library and Prestige Plaza.
+The segment was completed in December 2017 for Sh1.3 billion.

 The second phase of the Ngong Road expansion project, also financed by Japan, runs from Prestige Plaza to Dagoretti Corner – a distance of 4km.
-The project was completed in April 2019 by the same Japanese contractor at a cost of Sh2 billion.
+The project was completed in April 2019 by the same Japanese contractor for Sh2 billion.

 Heaps of praise